-This guide is going to walk you through all your options, so you are able to make your own diy face serum!
-But it’s important that you use the right ingredients for your skin type in order to get that amazing glowing skin we all want.
-Making your own diy face serum seems pretty easy, so let’s get started!
+This diy face serum guide is going to walk you through all your options, so you are able to make your own customized serum!
+It is so important that you use the right ingredients for your skin type in order to get that amazing glowing skin we all want.
+Making your own diy face serum is so much fun and simple, so let’s get started!

 There are several things to keep in mind when choosing a carrier oil.
 The best ones for your face are jojoba oil, grapeseed oil, rose hip oil, tamanu oil or sweet almond oil because they don’t clog your pores and all excellent moisturizers.
 Here are a few quick facts about them to help you decide which carrier oil is right for you.

 Jojoba oil is an amazing moisturizer, supports your skin’s pH balance and is cost effective.
 Grapeseed oil is great for all skin types.
 Rose hip oil has a subtle aroma, great for tissue regeneration and can be combined with other carrier oils at a maximum ratio of 10-20%.
 Tamanu oil is excellent for wound healing and forming new tissue, because it is high in antioxidants.
-Sweet almond oil soothes and nourishes skin, plus it has a light texture and aroma.
+It is also great for reducing the appearance of scars.
+Sweet almond oil soothes, nourishes the skin while naturally evening skin tone, plus it has a light texture and aroma.

 There are three essential oils for ANY skin type – frankincense, lavender and blue tansy.
 All of them are such great essential oils for your diy face serum, and it doesn’t matter what skin type you have.
 Here are several essential oils suggestions for each skin type.
 If you have a combination skin type, then make sure to combine a few oils from the those categories when making your face serum.

-Exactly how to make your diy face glow serum
+how to make a diy face glow serum

 Step one: Select your carrier oil(s).
-I like using jojoba oil in my glow serum recipe.
+I like using jojoba oil or sweet almond oil in my glow serum recipe.

 Step two: Next, pick your essential oils.
 It is best to use between 2-4 essential oils in your glow serum.